tobiasbriones/blog/philosophy/experience/this-article-represents-a-milestone-for-me-2022-12-18/index.md

 bureaucratic template (like OOD) instead of a DSL, hence DSLs are explicitly called "specific" although in FP I would just call them "languages".

+Notice I'm not talking about "generic programming" here but generic ways that stereotype systems.

 The only domain we can find that boilerplate to be relatively correct to use is for prototypes or for cheap software (like corporate apps) so the engineer has to take the decision whether to employ them sometimes.